 If you are on a tight budget, burial insurance may be better for you.
 Since these policies have smaller payouts, their premiums are lower than those of permanent life insurance.

 For the elderly and people in poor health, funeral insurance may be a better option.
-When you are older, final expense insurance can be less expensive than life insurance.
-And if you have a chronic health condition and want insurance for funeral expenses, burial insurance may be your only option.
+When you are older, it can be less expensive than life insurance.
+And if you have a chronic health condition and want insurance for funeral costs, burial insurance may be your only option.

 How much does a funeral cost in Canada?

 The average cost for burial in Canada is between $5,000 and $10,000.
-But remember, the cost can vary greatly depending on what you want.
+But remember, the funeral costs can vary greatly depending on what you want.

 Nobody likes to talk about death, but planning final arrangements in advance can take a lot of pressure off your loved ones.
-You can cover your end-of-life expenses with a traditional life insurance policy or a final expense policy.
+You can cover funeral costs and your end-of-life expenses with a life insurance policy or a final expense policy.